-4. Position the lap belt across your thighs, below your abdomen.
+4. Position the lap belt so that it is snug and lies low across your hips, below your abdomen.
 To remove slack in the lap belt portion, pull up on the shoulder belt.
 To loosen the lap belt if it is too tight, tilt the latch plate and pull on the lap belt.
-A snug belt reduces the risk of sliding under the belt in a collision.
+A snug seat belt reduces the risk of sliding under the seat belt in a collision.